Is a tax consultant and accountant the same?

-Accountants often have the experience and knowledge to design complex tax strategies.
-Consultants often have the ability to design basic tax strategies, but have broader skills in financial planning and investment.
+When it comes to financial guidance, it's important to understand the difference between an accountant and a tax consultant.
+Accountants often have the experience and knowledge to design complex tax strategies, but consultants have broader skills in financial plann

 Jimmy Hatman